 Once the presence of skin cancer has been determined, the next step it to remove the cancerous cells as quickly as possible, in an effort to stop the cancer from growing and possibly spreading.

 An excision is the process of “cutting out” the lesion in which the skin cancer exists.
-Dr. Goldenberg will conduct an excision in order to remove the cancerous skin cells and to restore your body to full health.
+Our doctors will conduct an excision in order to remove the cancerous skin cells and to restore your body to full health.
 Excisions are effective in removing skin cancers such as basal cell carcinoma, squamous cell carcinoma and melanoma.
 Removal of the affected cells is intended to stop the cancer from growing and spreading to larger areas of the skin.
 Early detection is crucial in diagnosing and treating skin cancer.

 You will be given specific after care instructions before you leave the office.

 Although rare, infections can occur after a surgical procedure.

 Signs of an infection include localized redness and swelling around the stitches, pus, fever, odor coming from the wound and pain surrounding the wound.